 The <allow-presence-status> element is of type Boolean, as specified in table 8.3.2.7-1, and corresponds to the "AllowedPresenceStatus" element of clause 5.2.48E in 3GPP TS 24.483 [4].

+The <authorized-functional-alias-categories> element of the <anyExt> element contained in the <OnNetwork> element is of type "string" and indicates the categories of functional aliases that an MCPTT user is authorized to activate.
+These categories must be defined on the MCPTT server and provide a simple way to define authorization for activation of functional alias for multiple functional aliases belonging to one category.

 Table 8.3.2.7-1: Values of <allow-presence-status>